 View a comprehensive list of genes and diseases covered by the test: genes list (pdf).

 Our software program, "SSAGA" (for Symptom and Sign Assisted

-patient's symptoms.
-Symptoms will be entered into SSAGA at the time
+Genome Analysis) allows customized genome analysis based on each individual patients' symptoms.
+Symptoms are entered into SSAGA at the time

 the order is placed; this can be done by the ordering physician,